jrandallsexton/back-to-school/src/CSharp/BackToSchool.CSharp/SystemsDesign/MailSystem/readme.md

 Processors monitor the Outbound Queue and are responsible for transmitting the generated content via one or more external providers (eg. SMTP, SNS/MMS)
 ***
 ### Considerations
-How many documents are being generated daily?
-What is the average size?
-How does that translate into cloud storage costs?
+- How many documents are being generated daily?
+- What is the average size?
+- How does that translate into cloud storage costs?
-How will we process retries from the error queue?
+- How will we process retries from the error queue?
-Need to generate an integration event once a document has been transmitted to external provider(s) need to aggregate campaign information with number successful, returned, unsubcribed, etc
+- Need to generate an integration event once a document has been transmitted to external provider(s)
+- Need to aggregate campaign information with number successful, returned, unsubcribed, etc
+- Are we a startup?
+If so, perhaps we should start with fewer microservices?
+Modular monolith then detect where the bottlenecks are and break them out?
 ***
 ```mermaid
 flowchart LR